aumii01codes/notes/API.md

-An Application Programming Interface (API) is a contract that allows code to talk to other code.
-APIs are the building blocks of modern software because they allow for sharing of resources and services across applications, organizations, and devices.
+An **Application Programming Interface (API)** is a contract that allows code to talk to other code.
+APIs are the building blocks of modern software because they allow for sharing of resources and services across applications, organizations, and devices.<br>
 APIs are not just for developers.
 API use is not limited to the tech and IT industries.
-Ultimately, everyone benefits from APIs either directly or indirectly because APIs make processes more efficient and connect the services we love and rely on.
+Everyone benefits from APIs either directly or indirectly because APIs make processes more efficient and connect the services we love and rely on.<br>

-Imagine, API to be the waiter in a restaurant who serves as the connection between the customers[clients] and cook in the kitchen[server].
+Imagine, API to be the waiter in a restaurant who serves as the connection between the customers (clients) and cook in the kitchen (server).
 - Client is the requester.
 Ex: browser, web app, mobile app
 - API is the implified interface for interacting with the backend
 - Server is the backend where the processing happens